Earth+ NfP Programme

 The initial time commitment is 1.5 days for the workshop.
 Following the workshop, you are free to set your own pace and access the support available through the community as and when necessary.

-• Why use Cogo as the tool to measure progress on emissions reduction?
+What is Cogo and why use it as the tool to measure progress on emissions reduction?

 Each organisation will manage their own data within the Cogo tool to ensure confidentiality.
 The overall emissions reduction of participating organisations will be measurable through anonymised collective data.